simonmichael/hledger/doc/manual.md

 ...
 ```

-Currently there are two screens:
+##### Keys

+Generally the cursor keys navigate; `right` (or `enter`) goes deeper, `left` returns to the previous screen,
+`up`/`down`/`page up`/`page down`/`home`/`end` move up and down through lists.

+`g` gets the latest data and reloads the screen (and any previous screens).
+There may be a noticeable pause.

+`q` quits the application.

+Some screens have additional key bindings, described below.

 ##### Accounts screen

-This is the screen shown at startup by default.
+This is normally the first screen displayed.
-It shows a scrollable list of accounts and their balances - all accounts, or just the matched accounts if you specified a query on the command line.
+It lists accounts and their balances, like hledger's balance command.
+By default, it shows all accounts and their latest ending balances.
+if you specify a query on the command line, it shows just the matched accounts and the balances from matched transactions.

-`f` toggles flat mode on and off.
+When not in flat mode, indentation indicates the account hierarchy. `F` toggles flat mode on and off.

+By default, all subaccounts are displayed.
-You can limit the depth of accounts displayed, to see less detail, by pressing `-`.
+To see less detail, set a depth limit by pressing a number key, `1` to `9`.
+Or, adjust the depth limit by pressing `-` or `+` (`=` also works).
-`+` (or `=`) increases the depth limit again.
+`0` removes the depth limit.

-Or, press a number key to set a specific depth limit, eg `1` to see just top level accounts.
+`C` toggles cleared mode.
+In cleared mode, the accounts and balances
+are derived only from transactions which are marked cleared (*).

-Use the cursor keys to move up or down, and cursor right (or enter) to view an account's transaction register.
+Press `right` or `enter` to view an account's transactions register.

 ##### Register screen

-This screen shows a register of transactions affecting a particular account -
+This screen lists all transactions affecting a particular account (like a check register).
-all transactions, or just the matched ones if there was a query on the command line.

-You can reach the register screen by pressing cursor right or enter on
-the accounts screen, or jump directly to it at startup by specifying
-an account with `--register ACCTREGEX` on the command line.
-The cursor left key returns to the accounts screen.

-The register screen shows transactions (like the register in
-hledger-web, and other accounting systems), rather than postings
+In cleared mode (press `C`) it lists only transactions which are marked cleared.
+It does not otherwise filter by query.

+Note this screen shows transactions, not postings (unlike hledger's
-(like hledger's register command).
+register command).
 This means:

-- It shows transactions affecting a selected current account, rather
-  than postings matching a pattern.
-Each line represents a whole transaction.
+- Each line represents a whole transaction.

-- It lists the other account(s) involved in the transaction, in
+- For each transaction, it shows the other account(s) involved, in
   abbreviated form.
-(As an exception, if both real and virtual
+(If there are both real and virtual postings, it
-  postings are involved, only the accounts affected by real postings
+  shows only the accounts affected by real postings.)
-  are listed.)

-- The amount field shows the overall effect of the transaction on the
+- It shows the overall change to the current account's balance from
-  current account; positive for an inflow to this account, negative
+  each transaction; positive for an inflow to this account, negative
   for an outflow.

-- When possible, the balance field shows the current account's
+- When no query other than a date limit is in effect, it shows the
-  historic balance as of the transaction date, rather than a running
+  current account's historic balance as of the transaction date.
-  total starting from 0.
+  Otherwise it shows a running total starting from zero.
+Eg, these

-    Specifically, the register shows historic balances when no query
-  other than a date limit is in effect.
-Eg:
+  will show historic balances:

     ```
     $ hledger-ui
-    $ hledger-ui -b 'this month'
+    $ hledger-ui --begin 'this month'
     $ hledger-ui --register checking date:2015/10
     ```

-    whereas the following would revert to showing a running total
-    instead, since they are not just date-limited:
+    while these will show a running total, since the queries are not just date limits:

     ```
     $ hledger-ui checking
-    $ hledger-ui -b 'this month' --cleared
+    $ hledger-ui --begin 'this month' desc:market
-    $ hledger-ui --register checking desc:market
+    $ hledger-ui --register checking --cleared
     ```

+Press `right` or `enter` to view the selected transaction in full detail.

 ##### Transaction screen

-Pressing cursor right or enter on a transaction in the register screen
-will display the transaction in full, as a general journal entry
+This screen shows a single transaction, as a general journal entry,
-(similar to `hledger print`).
+similar to hledger's print command and journal format (hledger_journal(5)).

-This shows more detail, such as the cleared status, transaction code,
+The transaction's date(s) and any cleared flag, transaction code,
-comments and tags, and the individual account postings.
+description, comments, along with all of its account postings are
+shown.
+Simple transactions have two postings, but there can be more
+(or in certain cases, fewer).

-You can use the cursor up/down keys to step through all transactions
+`up` and `down` will step through all transactions listed in the
-listed in the previous account register screen.
-Cursor left returns to
+previous account register screen.
+In the title bar, the numbers in
-that screen.
+parentheses show your position within that account register.
+They will
+vary depending on which account register you came from (remember most
+transactions appear in multiple account registers).
+The #N number
+preceding them is the transaction's position within the complete
+unfiltered journal, which is a more stable id (at least until the next
+reload).

 ##### Error screen